Fastlikelava/william-carter-portfolio/design-stories/ssn-card-request-tool.md

 ### Clarity & comprehension

-I crafted the copy to match the terminology field offices used every day, ensuring users and staff were finally speaking the same language.
+I crafted the copy to match the terminology field offices use every day, ensuring users and staff were finally speaking the same language.
+(See Figure 4)

 - Significant reduction in comprehension errors
 - Spanish-language comprehension improved due to rewritten structures